avsc-sid/BingRewards-AutoSearch/README.md

-# BingRewards-AutoSearch
+# BingRewards-AutoSearch ( C# )
-A windows service that schedules an automatic session that searches on bing for microsoft rewards points.
+A windows service that schedules an automatic jobs/browser sessions that searche on bing to increase your microsoft rewards points.